 However, the reality is that humans speak with many different variations.
 Here, too, AI can help by auto-suggesting a variety of phrases that allow agents to remain in compliance without sounding overly robotic or scripted.

-Investing in compliance monitoring and coaching is critical to creating a culture of compliance.
+Investing in compliance monitoring and agent performance coaching is critical to creating a culture of compliance.
 That’s done by building processes and programs around the proactive monitoring of compliance, catching and mitigating risk before it becomes a widespread problem.

 Doing so starts with 100% call coverage - monitoring every client interaction that takes place rather than just a small percentage.
 Then, using those valuable insights, driving improvements across the organization.